jice-nospam/wgen/README.md

 This is a much simpler generator, but it can export maps as big as you want.

-Continent example, using a high frequency FBM :
+Continent example, using a rough hill pattern and a high frequency FBM :
 ![continent example](https://raw.githubusercontent.com/jice-nospam/wgen/main/doc/ex_continent.jpg)

 Island example, using mid-point deplacement algorithm :